Madalina088/Aeries_Portal-Project/README.md

 ### 2.3 Test design ###

 -	all the test cases are written and reviewed
--	Functional test cases will be created in Zephyr Squad Test Management Tool with Jira Software Development Management Tool
+-	Functional test cases will be created in the Zephyr Squad Test Management Tool with Jira Software Development Management Tool
--	GUI test cases will be created in Zephyr Squad Test Management Tool with Jira Software Development Management Tool
+-	GUI test cases will be created in the Zephyr Squad Test Management Tool with Jira Software Development Management Tool

 ### 2.4 Test implementation ###